nc-eli-wiggins/aws-data-streaming-app/docs/README.md

 4. **Update the Terraform fields**

     - Update the backend bucket in [Terraform providers file](terraform/providers.tf)
-    - Update the vars in the [terraform directory](./terraform/vars.tf)
+    - Update the vars in the [Terraform directory](./terraform/vars.tf)

 5. **Add your AWS access key and secret access key to the repo secrets**